Gravitoelectromagnetism (sometimes Gravitomagnetism, Gravimagnetism,

 base of similarity of matter levels

-the object.
+charge of the object.
 [27] Then from the condition of equality of density of vacuum electromagnetic energy

 and the energy density of gravitation (derived from Le Sage's theory of